 This fellowship is directed towards full-time graduate students in a UC Davis PhD program.
 Although the Graduate Group in which the student is enrolled is not specified, the student’s research project must be directed at identifying, understanding, and mitigating the genetic/genomic basis of heritable disorders afflicting veterinary species, including but not limited to equine, canine and feline.
 The fellow will perform an internship at the UCD Veterinary Genetics Laboratory for a minimum of 5 weeks with the possibility to extend to a quarter.
 They will learn basic and applied genetic/genomic methods relevant to their dissertation topic.

 Any full-time PhD graduate student that has completed the DVM or is currently enrolled in the DVM/PhD dual degree program is eligible to apply.
 The applicant’s dissertation research must have a genetic/genomic focus and approach aimed at identifying and understanding heritable veterinary diseases, molecular veterinary forensics, or molecular epidemiology.
-The fellowship will provide a one year, $28,000 stipend award.
+The fellowship will provide one-year of graduate support (up to $32,000).